 The new Firefield Impact and Impact Duo rifle optics are designed for rapid target acquisition using both eyes open shooting method.
 Both Impact optic options come with a wide rectangular lens for quick targeting and clear vision.
 The Impact optics have a parallax-adjusted lens system to provide clear aiming points at all ranges.
 The Impact Duo combines a red laser aiming device to enhance targeting even further.

 The Firefield Impact reflex optic is specifically designed for AR-15 and other MSR (Modern Sporting Rifles) and shotguns, using a combination of polymer and aluminum construction.
 The Impact offers shooters a wide-angle lens in a narrow pane rather than an elongated tube.
 This method provides a very quick target acquisition avoiding the tunnel-vision aspect of tubular optics.

-One of best features of the Firefield Impact is the multiple reticle options.
+One of the best features of the Firefield Impact is multiple reticle options.
 Many shooters prefer one reticle or another, especially for a red dot or reflex optic.
 The Impact provides options for many shooter preferences in one optic.
-There are (4) reticle options for the Firefield Impact.
+There are four reticle options for the Firefield Impact.
 These include:

 - Simple red dot

 - Crosshair with red dot center